Trending Topics

 Matthew Rowles is a 24-year law enforcement veteran presently serving as a detective sergeant for a municipal police department in Pennsylvania.
 Matt served five years as a patrol officer, 14 years as a detective and is in his third year as a detective sergeant.

-Matt is trained in all the traditional investigative procedures and techniques, with an expertise in the use of technology to advance challenging criminal investigations.
-In 2008, after recognizing the evolving shift in investigative practice, with the use of cell phones and similar electronic devices, he began training and obtained certification in mobile phone forensics and technology.
+Matt is trained in all the traditional investigative procedures and techniques, with expertise in the use of technology to advance challenging criminal investigations.
+In 2008, after recognizing the evolving shift in investigative practice, with the use of cell phones and similar electronic devices, he began training and obtained a certification in mobile phone forensics and technology.